 Outside of using backlit displays, you can also have lighting effects in your booth.
 Lighting effects are an interesting way to get noticed among a crowd, but they also are not expensive.
 Many booths might include different colored lights on the walls and ceiling but think outside of the box with your lighting to stand out even more.
 Find light up seats, tables, and other unique displays in your booth.
 Using different colored lights allows you to also coordinate with your brand colors.

 13. Recycle Display Ideas from Previous Shows

-If you have a small budget to work with at a trade show, something easy to do is to use unique display ideas that you previously used at trade shows.
+If you have a small budget to work with, something easy to do is use unique trade show display ideas that you previously used at trade shows.
 Utilize logo graphics from past shows, get new custom graphics but use the same stands, stick with an idea that made you stand out before and do it again.
 Recycling old banners and stands is one of the cheapest ways to decorate your trade show booth, but make sure your designs are not outdated with years, references to specific trade shows, etc.